Celindir69/Volumio-Smart-Playlists/README.md

 # Volumio Smart Playlists

-A bash script for Volumio 3 that automatically builds native Volumio playlists from a plain text file of rules - artist lists with optional AND/OR filters on album, genre, year, originalyear, title, artist, albumartist, comment, track number, duration, and days-since-added, plus
+A bash script for Volumio 2 and above that automatically builds native Volumio playlists from a plain text file of rules - artist lists with optional AND/OR filters on album, genre, year, originalyear, title, artist, albumartist, comment, track number, duration, and days-since-added, plus